golobby/repl/README.md

 ```
 ####
 ## Why
-gshell stands for Read-Eval-Print-Loop.
+gshell is a REPL, Read-Eval-Print-Loop.
 In scripting languages like PHP or Python there is an environment called gshell, which is
 basically a command line interface that is connected to the language interpreter and it would show instantly the result of
 user input.
 In Golang we don't have this feature by default but it does'nt mean that we cannot benefit the power that gshell gives
 us.